programmfabrik/easydb-documentation/en/technical/api/search/search.md

 ### <a name="aggregations"></a> Aggregations

 It is possible to aggregate data based on the search query using so-called "aggregations".
+Field's data is aggregated only if one (or both) of the options "Advanced Search" or "Filter" is enabled in mask's search settings for the field.

 The requests accepts several aggregations, which are applied independently to the result set.
 They are identified by an arbitrary name which is used as key for the "aggregations" object.